 How do you express anger?
-Fill in the worksheet below
+Fill in the worksheet below.

 Situations when I feel angry How I express my anger Its effect on the other person Does the underlying issue/situation become better or worse or remain the same?
 Is this the best way to deal with the situation/issue?

-1. With my boss 6.0
+With my Principal/ boss

-2. With my colleagues 7//
+2. With my colleagues/peers X O

-3. With child in the family who is a good student
+3. With a child in the family who is a bright student Co

-4. With a child in the family who usually has poor academic performance Sil
+4. With a child in the family who usually has poor academic performance.
+CQ.

 5. With my spouse

-6. With a close friend
+6. With a close friend 110